open-sauced/maintainer-intro-course/your-team.md

 **Benefits**: Reduced individual workload, faster development cycles, and more diverse perspectives on code and decisions.

-#### Documentation (docs) Team
+#### Documentation (Docs) Team

 The Docs team creates and maintains high-quality documentation for users and contributors.
-A dedicated documentation team ensures clear and up-to-date information readily available, reducing support requests and confusion.
+A dedicated documentation team ensures clear and up-to-date information is readily available, reducing support requests and confusion.

 **Benefits**: Improved user experience, easier onboarding for new contributors, and less time spent answering basic questions.